arianrhodsandlot/eslint-plugin-biome-x/readme.md

 ```

 ## Configuration
-`eslint-plugin-biome-x` comes with a reasonable default configuration provided by Biome, see [recommended rules of Biome](https://biomejs.dev/linter/rules/#recommended-rules).
+`eslint-plugin-biome-x` comes with a reasonable default configuration provided by Biome, see [default formatter options](https://biomejs.dev/formatter/#options) and [recommended rules](https://biomejs.dev/linter/rules/#recommended-rules)  of Biome.

-If it does not fit your need, there are several ways of configuring `eslint-plugin-biome-x`.
-If you set you configuration in more than one place, they will be deeply merged.
+If the default configuration doesn't fit your needs, you can configure `eslint-plugin-biome-x` in several ways.
+Configurations from multiple places will be deeply merged.

 - `biome.json` in your project's root directory
 - `biome` field in the `package.json`